ChrisVilches/poller/README.md

 ## Future Work

 * Allow JSON requests.
-* Allow requests where the HTML content is loaded using Javascript.
+* (Done ✅) Allow requests where the HTML content is loaded using Javascript.
 * Add more polling rules.
 * Create a UI.
 * Configure request headers (e.g. API key, etc).
+* Allow rules to modify the notification message using tokens (e.g. `page contains $count occurrences of "hello world"`).
+Tokens should be specific to each individual rule.

 ## Tools Used